 On my fist day photographing in Paris I took a walk from my hotel down to the Arc de Triomphe.
 I'd had a very hectic year and the Paris visit was both a precursor to a much bigger adventure and also an opportunity to see one of the world’s great cities.

 Having never been to Paris my plan was to spend the time having a look around and taking a bit of a break prior to the rigors of an upcoming trip to Iceland and Greenland.

-Beware Of Con Artists
+If You Go To Paris Beware Of Con Artists

 Fortunately I'd been prepared for a range of tricks by con artists, whom I'd been told were gypsies, along the route trying to elicit money from unsuspecting tourists.

 Before you known it, the watch is handed to you for inspection and, almost immediately another person comes forward and claims you must have stolen their watch.
-You are then, apparently, pushed for money to prevent the matter from escalating into violence.
+You are then hassled for money to prevent the matter from escalating into violence.

-Anyway, keeping my camera gear safely packed away I just kept moving while laughing them off.
-They new I was on to them and was not going to be drawn into the game and so, somewhat sheepishly, let me pass.
+Keeping my camera gear safely packed away I just kept moving while laughing them off.
+They new I was on to them and was not going to be drawn into the game and so, somewhat sheepishly, they let me pass.

-Overview From The Arc de Triomphe
+What A Wonderful View From The Arc de Triomphe

-Despite the fact that there were literally hundreds of people at the attraction, many of whom were in a queue to climb the staircase to the top, I very much enjoyed my time there.
-I started by photographing the structure, both front and back, from across the street, prior to taking the subway to the entrance just underneath the complex.
+Despite the fact that there were literally hundreds of people at the attraction, many of whom were in a queue to climb the staircase to the top, I very much enjoyed my time at the Arc de Triomphe.

 Next I moved around the structure, photographing the various statues and then joined the queue for the climb to the top.

 I was drawn to the scene at the top of this post by the emotive and life-like nature of the figures.
 I find the humanity displayed to be compelling and very much about the Human Condition.

-It is, after all, at times of greatest adversity, that the most fundamental human emotions are displayed, pure and unadulterated.
+It is, after all, at times of greatest adversity that the most fundamental human emotions are displayed, pure and unadulterated.

-I employed a Canon 70-200mm f/4 IS L series lens, at 121mm, to isolate the statues from their surrounds so that they now seem to exist in a world and time separate from those surroundings.
+I employed a Canon 70-200mm f/4 IS L series lens, at 121mm, to isolate the statues from their surrounds so that they now seem to exist in a world and time separate from their surroundings.

 The further back you stand the more the problems with perspective, associated with photographing upwards towards the structure, are diminished.
-Image processing was conducted in Adobe Lightroom and Photoshop.